millancore/lake/README.md

-src.dir | `src` | This is the folder where the code are, usually is `src`, but it can change. src.namespace | ... | This is the base name defined in the composer's autoload. test.dir | `tests` | This is the folder where the test are, usually is `tests`, but it can change. test.extends | ... | The tests extend by default the PHPUnit\Framework\TestCase, here you can define another class.
+src.dir | `src` | This is the folder where the code are, usually is `src`, but it can change. src.namespace | ... | This is the base name defined in the composer's autoload. test.dir | `tests` | This is the folder where the test are, usually is `tests`, but it can change. test.extends | ... | The tests extend by default the `PHPUnit\Framework\TestCase`, here you can define another class.

 ## Usage